ddansa/DeTre-ATGparser/SELECTORS_GUIDE.md

 - **Primary selector**: The main way to find the element
 - **Fallback selectors**: Alternative ways if the primary fails

+The parser also includes **dynamic column detection** for the "Previous Starts" table, which automatically adapts to column order changes by reading table headers instead of relying on fixed positions.

 ## Common Fixes

 ### 1. Game Container Not Found